High water levels on Shuswap Lake may close popular Canoe Beach - BC Local News

-City council heard June 1 from city staff that the high water levels are being evaluated.
+City council heard June 1 that the high water levels are being evaluated.

 “We will be reviewing the beach this week to see if we require a closure, because as you know as the water rises, the first thing to flood is actually the tunnel,” said Rob Niewenhuizen, the city’s director of engineering and public works, referring to the tunnel under the railway tracks connecting the parking lot to the beach.
 “That becomes a liability so we end up closing the beach.”